AVIATORS’ CERTIFICATES (‘TICKET’ OR ‘BREVET’)

 4. The course on which the aviator accomplishes tests A and B must be marked out by 2 posts or buoys situated not more than 500 metres (547 yards) apart.

-5. The turns around the posts or buoys must be made alternately to the right and to the left so that the flight will consist of an uninterrupted series of figures of 8.
+5. The turns round the posts or buoys must be made alternately to the right and to the left so that the flight will consist of an uninterrupted series of figures of 8.

 6. The distance flown shall be reckoned as if in a straight line between the 2 posts or buoys.